cosmos/cosmos-sdk/docs/architecture/adr-033-protobuf-inter-module-comm.md

 * sub-module accounts as per ADR 028
 * the general `Msg` passing paradigm and the way signers are specified by `GetSigners`

-Also, this a complete replacement for keepers and could be applied to _all_ inter-module communication whereas the `x/capability` approach in #5931 would need to be applied method by method.
+Also, this is a complete replacement for keepers and could be applied to _all_ inter-module communication whereas the `x/capability` approach in #5931 would need to be applied method by method.

 ## Consequences